 If you are avoiding cooking with alcohol, skip the sherry and deglaze the pan with a 1/4 cup extra of chicken stock.

 Depending on how salted your stock is, you may need to more generously salt this dish.
-Can always salt to taste at the table.
+You can always salt to taste at the table.

 You can make this entire dish on the stovetop instead of the oven if you want.
 Just use a large sauté pan with a tight cover, cook on low when all is assembled, low enough to keep a simmer, but not so high that you burn the rice.